 Many couples that legally separate eventually divorce.
 However, some remain legally separated permanently while others decide to reconcile their marriage.
 It is important to understand that because couples choose legal separation for a variety of reasons, the next step after their legal separation differs.

 If you are considering a divorce or legal separation, you may wish to have the assistance of a Seattle family lawyer.
 At the Law Offices of Molly B. Kenny, we can help you navigate the process and make certain you get what you deserve before starting a fresh chapter in your life.
-Call us today for more information: 425-460-0550.
+Our family law firm provides personal attention to each and every one of our clients in the Washington area, including King County.
+Call us today for more information at 425-460-0550.